 NWTC's study abroad programs combine international travel with high quality academic experiences.
 Gain appreciation for other cultures while broadening your global awareness.
 Expand your horizons and study abroad!

-Early childhood education students, staff and community members travel to Belize during NWTC’s new J-Session for two weeks.
-The study abroad trip will offer 3 early childhood practicum credits, which will help you complete your program of study.
+Early childhood education students, staff and community members, travel to Belize during NWTC’s spring break for 10 days.
+The study abroad program will offer 3 early childhood practicum credits, which will help you complete your program of study.

 The trip will enrich your cultural and diverse perspectives of Belize’s early childhood educational system, including family involvement.
 Also, you will be immersed into Belize culture through your host family.
 You will be directly engaged with one of The Ministry of Educations’ 36 preschool programs in the city of Corozal.
 Emphasizing healthy and safe environments will be a focus of the trip.